mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 ### Going Back To First Principles

-The DDD first principles highlight why technical teams should be more aligned with the domain and drive all decisions from that position.
+The first principles highlight why technical teams should be more aligned with the domain and drive all decisions from that position.
 After all the clue is in the name, the domain is the business, drive all design decisions based on the specifiction “will this help me achieve the business goal?”.
 If you don’t have a solid understanding of the goal then it is unlikely you will make good decisions.
 All decisions need to be taken in the wider context of your business and how what you do enables value to be produced.

 In the remainder of this essay I will present to you each of these 5 first principles that I have distilled down from the non-technical aspects of DDD and learned to focus on during my career to allow me to really use the power of DDD.